 A police investigation found that Epstein had sexually abused dozens of girls.
 He got a shockingly light sentence.

 Much of Epstein’s “social life” involved very young women.
-“I’ve known Jeff for fifteen years,” Trump said at the time.
+“I’ve known Jeff for fifteen years,” Trump said in 2002.
 “Terrific guy.
 He’s a lot of fun to be with.
 It is even said that he likes beautiful women as much as I do, and many of them are on the younger side.”

 In the 2007 New York magazine article, Vanity Fair columnist Michael Wolff described flying on Epstein’s private plane in the 1990s, saying Epstein “was followed onto the plane by — how shall I say this? — by three teenage girls not his daughters” who were “18, 19, 20, who knows” and “model-like.”

 “He has never been secretive about the girls,” Wolff said.
 “At one point, when his troubles began, he was talking to me and said, ‘What can I say, I like young girls.’
 I said, ‘Maybe you should say, ‘I like young women.’ ”